-2. The BLORIN blockchain for fast frequency regulation
+2. The BLORIN Blockchain for Fast Frequency Regulation

-The integration of blockchain technology into the energy sector aligns perfectly with the growing trend toward distributed generation, promoted by photovoltaic plants, other distributed generators, and Internet-of-Things (IoT) devices within generation systems.
+The integration of blockchain technology into the energy sector aligns perfectly with the growing trend toward distributed generation, promoted by photovoltaic plants, other distributed generators, and IoT devices within generation systems.
 This innovative technology has numerous advantages that address the challenges inherent in integrating renewables and managing distributed generation.
-Blockchain facilitates the aggregation of local energy resources, including PV plants, household batteries, EVs, and passive users, enabling their participation in capacity and balancing markets.
+Blockchain facilitates the aggregation of local energy resources, including PV plants, household batteries, electric vehicles (EVs), and passive users, enabling their participation in capacity and balancing markets.
 This technology can thus facilitate the delivery of ancillary services from distributed units, enabling the active participation of distributed generators and IoT devices in grid management.
 These ancillary services include backup power supply, frequency regulation, and grid balancing.
 Another important aspect is security in recording and sharing of real-time energy data.
 The blockchain enables indeed better supervision and coordination of energy processes, improving grid efficiency and resilience.
 Finally, the use of blockchain can eliminate or reduce the need for third parties in energy services by enabling direct transactions between energy producers and consumers.
 This can reduce the cost of energy and improve the overall efficiency of the energy market.
 In a nutshell, the use of this technology in the energy sector offers opportunities for greater decentralization, active and transparent participation of end users, and more efficient and resilient management of distributed generation.
+However, it is important to note that the transition to a blockchain-based energy system requires appropriate technological, regulatory, and infrastructure development, as well as solving some privacy and data security challenges.
+To demonstrate technical feasibility while ensuring the data privacy of blockchain technology, a platform based on this paradigm was implemented in the BLORIN project [36].
+The platform supported the provision of energy services by residential users through V2G and DR programs in the islands of Favignana and Lampedusa.
+In the islands, electricity is supplied by diesel generators, thus strongly linking the benefits of V2G and DR programs to the reduction of fuel consumption and mitigation of frequency fluctuations problems due to renewable penetration.
+Traditionally, the algorithms for executing V2G or DR programs are centrally managed by a third party and reside on a proprietary cloud.
+Thus, users do not have full transparency on how these services are managed.
+In BLORIN, in contrast, these algorithms are shared among users and reside in the BLORIN network inside a dedicated channel accessible only by users participating in the service.
+The following fig. 1 shows the network architecture implemented to test the V2G program in Favignana and the DR program in Lampedusa.